Lison Volunteer Fire Company

 In October 1944, a small group of men who were concerned with fire protection organized the Lisbon Volunteer Fire Department in the fourth district of Howard County.
 The first meeting occurred in the old Lisbon High School at 8:00 p.m., Monday, October 26.
 At this meeting, the first officers of the Lisbon Volunteer Fire Department were elected.

-In 1945 and official of the Maryland State Firemen?s Association contacted the membership of the fire department inviting them to join the association as an active fire department.
+In 1945 an official of the Maryland State Firemen’s Association contacted the membership of the fire department inviting them to join the association as an active fire department.
 They officially joined the Maryland State Association on October 1, 1945.
-In June 1945 the company joined the Howard County Firemen?s Association.
+In June 1945 the company joined the Howard County Firemen’s Association.
 On September 18, 1946 a Certificate of Incorporation was signed by fire department representatives.

 On December 12, 1945 a group of women who helped the firemen in fund-raising activities met at Lisbon High School.
 During this meeting, the Lisbon Ladies Auxiliary to the Lisbon Volunteer Fire Department was organized.
 This organization was formed to support the fire department by holding fund-raisers and by providing canteen services when needed.